CollinErickson/ContourFunctions/cran-comments.md

 I tried to submit on 9/8 but was rejected for failing when Suggests packages aren't available.
 I have either moved packages to Depends, or added requireNamespace around functions from the packages in Suggests.
+I reran the tests and everything passes.

 ## Test environments
 * local Windows 10 install, R 4.4.1